-- the substitute mortgage loan is not delinquent as to any payment; - the substitute mortgage loan's outstanding principal balance does not exceed the stated principal balance of the withdrawn mortgage loan at the time of the withdrawal; - the mortgaged property securing the substitute mortgage loan is located in the same state or U.S. territory or in a comparable rental market as the mortgaged property securing the withdrawn mortgage loan: - the substitute mortgage loan has a fixed rate of interest that is not less than the interest rate of the withdrawn mortgage loan; - the last scheduled payment date of the substitute mortgage loan is no later than, and no more than two years earlier than, the last scheduled payment date of the withdrawn mortgage loan; - if the withdrawn mortgage loan is a participation interest in a mortgage loan, the substitute mortgage loan is a participation interest in a mortgage loan; - if the withdrawn mortgage loan can be defeased, the substitute mortgage loan may also be defeased; and - if the withdrawn mortgage loan is a government mortgage loan, the substitute mortgage loan is a government mortgage loan under the same governmental program with the same type of insurance or guaranty.
+- the substitute mortgage loan is not delinquent as to any payment; - the substitute mortgage loan's outstanding principal balance does not exceed the stated principal balance of the withdrawn mortgage loan at the time of the withdrawal; - the mortgaged property securing the substitute mortgage loan is located in the same state or U.S. territory or in a comparable rental market as the mortgaged property securing the withdrawn mortgage loan; - the substitute mortgage loan has a fixed rate of interest that is not less than the interest rate of the withdrawn mortgage loan; - the last scheduled payment date of the substitute mortgage loan is no later than, and no more than two years earlier than, the last scheduled payment date of the withdrawn mortgage loan; - if the withdrawn mortgage loan is a participation interest in a mortgage loan, the substitute mortgage loan is a participation interest in a mortgage loan; - if the withdrawn mortgage loan has a prepayment premium, the substitute mortgage loan has the same type of prepayment premium; and - if the withdrawn mortgage loan is a government mortgage loan, the substitute mortgage loan is a government mortgage loan under the same governmental program with the same type of insurance or guaranty.